 How to Install an Aquarium Heater

-Knowing exactly where to place your fish tank heater is another thing you must do correctly in order to keep your fish healthy.
+Knowing exactly where to place your fish tank heater is another thing you must do correctly to keep your fish healthy.

-Most suggest to place your fish tank heater where the water flows in and out of the filter.
+Most suggest placing your fish tank heater where the water flows in and out of the filter.

 For larger tanks, you may want to consider having two separate heaters on opposite sides of the aquarium.
 Typically, if your tank is 40 gallons or more, you’ll probably need two heaters.